| |

 sealed cracks and joints at least annually and repair to assure the

-joint seals are still effective.
+crack sealants and joint seals are still effective.

 Protective coatings: Once repairs are